christineHN/hci-production-problems/pp-04/readme.md

 2. an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guideline One (URL):
+* HCI Guideline One (URL):https://developer.apple.com/design/human-interface-guidelines/ios/user-interaction/data-entry/
 * Describe how you implemented that guideline in your sketch:
+I changed the entry for membership price by giving them present choices instead of making them to enter each numbers.
+It gives user a limited choices and it will only collect required and reasonable values.

-* HCI Guideline Two (URL):
+* HCI Guideline Two (URL):https://developer.apple.com/design/human-interface-guidelines/ios/overview/themes/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I changed the background to plain white background rather than the one with lines.
+Those lines could confuse users and the site would look unprofessional.
+It might be more legible with plain white background with black font color.

-* HCI Guideline Three (URL):
+* HCI Guideline Three (URL): https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/
-* Describe how you implemented that guideline in your sketch:
+* Describe how you implemented that guideline in your sketch: I would like to change the menu button color to blue.
+I also changed the dropdown membership list too.
+And the arrow would be blue too.